Going the Distance: What Grace Left Behind

 Grace had no biological children, but she knew how to leave a mark on the world.

-She left it in dogs and stories and rooms filled with sass.
+She left it in stories and rooms filled with presence.

 She left it in my mother’s childhood.